botflakes/ASRockWiki/docs/bios/server/rack.md

 <p style="color:#840000;text-align:center">We're not responsible for any damage that may happen to your board!
 Flashing a new BIOS does always have its risks!</p>

 ***
-# Search

-Search will be added soon as it's not that easy to implement.
-If you are good at such things and you have experiance in adding search functions on GitHub-Pages, hit us up!

-***

 ## **AMD Server Motherboards**